strangehurst/PNML.jl/docs/src/structure/interface.md

 [VANESA](https://www.sciencedirect.com/science/article/pii/S0303264721001714#b8)

 See [`rate_value`](@ref) for a use of non-standard labels by [`SimpleNet`](@ref).
-Implements a continuous petri net as part of the first working use-case.
+Implements a stochastic petri net as part of the first working use-case.
 Demonstrates the expressiveness of pnml.

 ## Petri Net Graphs and Networks